RocketChat/Rocket.Chat.Java.SDK/README.md

 1. LiveChatAPI
 - Provides functionality that can hold instance required to maintain connection with server.
-- API allows basic functionality like connect, login, register, reconnection and disconnection.
+- API allows basic functionality like connect, getting initial data, login, register, reconnection and disconnection.

 2. LiveChatAPI.ChatRoom
 - It is created using LiveChatAPI and is extended version of basic API.
 - Provides abstraction as a **room**.
 - All advanced API's like sending messages, loading history, getting agent data etc. can be used via ChatRoom.
+- It is possible to save state of a room in a file or database in the form of string.
+- So,it is possible to use room API for further login and communication with server (login method from `LiveChatAPI` can be avoided after first time login).

 #### 4. Further communication with server

-- As room object is global accessible throughout Main class, it's method can be called from anywhere after initialization.
+- As room object is global accessible throughout Main class, it's methods can be called from anywhere after initialization.
 - Each method for communication with server is given in the [LiveChat Room API DOC]() .

 #### 5. Handling disconnection with server

 #### 6. Maintaining state of the room